OSGeo/gdal/gdal/doc/source/api/csharp_compile.rst

 This command will invoke some of the sample applications.

-.. note For the tests to work the location of the proj and gdal DLLs should be available in the PATH.
+.. note:: For the tests to work the location of the proj and gdal DLLs should be available in the PATH.

 Using MONO on Windows
 +++++++++++++++++++++